Jana believes in being prepared and self-sufficient. She also loves sharing prepper tips and community projects with kindred spirits.

 4. They Can Be Potted

 The soil must be the best quality and fertilizing is a must.
-Since these trees can be gross feeders, you're looking to purchase a fertilizer that is non-toxic, highly "nutritious" and can be used as often as needed without burning the plant.
+Since these trees can be gross feeders, you're looking to purchase a fertilizer that is non-toxic, highly "nutritious" and which can be used as often as needed without burning the plant.
 Fish emulsion packaged as plant fertilizer serves this purpose perfectly.